The Ultimate Guide To Joining A Startup

 You can evaluate a person’s determination by learning more about their life story.

-• Can you tell me more about how you get to where you are today?
+• Can you tell me more about how you got to where you are today?

-• What were you up to before building Owner?
+• What were you up to before building this company?

 • How did you meet your cofounder and recruit your leadership team?